baciiu/WhoIsComingAlong/README.md

 - UI Elements: Restaurant Name, Address, Latitude, Longitude fields, Update Restaurant button.
 - Logic: Fetches restaurant data for editing, updates restaurant information in the database.

-Styling
-- Theme: Custom theme using Material3 components.
-- Colors: Consistent color scheme using primary, secondary, and accent colors.
-- Typography: Consistent text styles for headings, body text, and input fields.

-Design
-The app features a consistent design language across all screens, using a specific color palette and styling elements to maintain a cohesive look and feel.
-The primary colors used are red, gray, black, and white, which are applied to buttons, text fields, and other UI components.
-The design aims for clarity and simplicity, ensuring that users can navigate and interact with the app easily.